openZH/covid_19/README.md

 ## Aim

-The aim of this repository is to provide structured open government datasets for SARS-CoV-2 related data reported by the Swiss Cantons and the Principality of Liechtenstein.
+The aim of this repository is to provide open government datasets for SARS-CoV-2 related data reported by the Swiss Cantons and the Principality of Liechtenstein.
 Since Jun 8, 2020 most cantons report case numbers once or twice a week.
 Updates of cantonal case numbers during weekends are infrequent.

 Wlease don't hestitate to contact us if you have any questions regarding the published open goverment datasets. https://twitter.com/OpenDataZH (follow us, we send you a private Direct Message, thanks!) <br>